Skip to main content

 Florida Rental Laws - An Overview of Landlord Tenant Rights in Florida

 Florida's landlord-tenant laws outline the rights and responsibilities of both parties in rental agreements, aiming to maintain fairness and transparency.
-These laws are primarily governed by the Florida Landlord and Tenant Act, which regulates matters such as security deposits, breaking lease agreements, and the maintenance of rental properties.
+These laws are primarily governed by the Florida Residential Landlord and Tenant Act, which regulates matters such as security deposits, breaking lease agreements, and the maintenance of rental properties.

 The following are important highlights of the Florida landlord-tenant law to keep in mind as a landlord.